HyperBrain/serverless-vscode/README.md

 version of the extension will also support the globally installed Serverless framework and a configuration for that.

+## Configuration

+The extension supports user and workspace configuration.
+To access the configuration settings, open `File->Preferences->Settings` (workspace or user) and expand the `Serverless Configuration` node.

+The following configuration settings are available:

+### serverless.aws.askForRegion

+When set to false (the default), the extension will not ask for the region to deploy to but use the one, set as `serverless.aws.defaultRegion`.
+This reduces the typing needed to execute a single command, as normally you'll not deploy cross-region that often.

+### serverless.aws.defaultRegion

+The defult stage that is assumed, if you just press ENTER in the stage input field when executing a command.

+### serverless.aws.defaultStage

+The defult region that is assumed, if you just press ENTER in the stage input field when executing a command.
+See also `serverless.aws.askForRegion`.

 ## Usage

 ### The Serverless outline